 Universal credit is rolling out across the UK, replacing tax credits and other benefits for working-age claimants.

-However, whilst universal credit is currently available in all Jobcentre Plus areas in Great Britain (and is due to be introduced in Northern Ireland in 2017), whether you can claim in your postcode area depends on your circumstances.
+However, whilst universal credit is currently available in all Jobcentre Plus areas in Great Britain (and is being introduced in Northern Ireland from Sept 2017), whether you can claim in your postcode area depends on your circumstances.

 New regulations (12 December 2018): Rent Officers (Housing Benefit and Universal Credit Functions) (Amendment) Order 2018 (SI.No.1332/2018) - Provides for specified LHA rates to be increased by 3 per cent in certain areas where higher rent increases are causing issues with affordability for private rented sector tenants who receive housing benefit or the housing element of universal credit >> More universal credit legislation

 New regulations (5 November 2018): Universal Credit and Jobseeker's Allowance (Miscellaneous Amendments) Regulations 2018 (SI.No.1129/2018) - Provides for changes to regulations relating to UC that reintroduce entitlement to claim housing costs towards rent for all 18 to 21 year old claimants, and extension of kinship carer support under the two child policy.
 Equivalent changes have been made in Northern Ireland by Universal Credit and Jobseeker's Allowance (Miscellaneous Amendments) Regulations (Northern Ireland) 2018 (SR.No.187/2018) >> More universal credit legislation

 New Upper Tribunal decision (5 September 2018): CUC/1974/2017 - Failure by a First-tier Tribunal to exercise its enabling and inquisitorial jurisdiction amounts to an error of law >> More universal credit case law